straight-shoota/crinja/README.md

 Jinja derived from the [Django Template Language](http://docs.djangoproject.com/en/dev/ref/templates/builtins/).
 While it comes from web development and is heavily used there ([Flask](http://flask.pocoo.org/))
 [Ansible](https://ansible.com/) and [Salt](http://www.saltstack.com/) use it for dynamic enhancements of configuration data.
 It has quite a number of implementations and adaptations in other languages:

-* [Jinjava](https://github.com/HubSpot/jinjava) - Jinja2 implementation in Java, but uses [Unified Expression Language](https://uel.java.net/) (`javaex.el`) instead of python-like expressions.
+* [Jinjava](https://github.com/HubSpot/jinjava) - Jinja2 implementation in Java using [Unified Expression Language](https://uel.java.net/) (`javaex.el`) for expression resolving.
 It served as an inspiration for some parts of Crinja.
 * [Liquid](https://shopify.github.io/liquid/) - Jinja2-inspired template engine in Ruby
 * [Liquid.cr](https://github.com/TechMagister/liquid.cr) - Liquid implementation in Crystal
 * [Twig](https://twig.sensiolabs.org/) - Jinja2-inspired template engine in PHP
 * [ginger](https://hackage.haskell.org/package/ginger) - Jinja2 implementation in Haskell
 * [Jinja-Js](https://github.com/sstur/jinja-js) - Jinja2-inspired template engin in Javascript
 * [jigo](https://github.com/jmoiron/jigo) - Jinja2 implementation in Go
+* [tera](https://github.com/Keats/tera) - Jinja2 implementation in Rust
+* [jingoo](https://github.com/tategakibunko/jingoo) - Jinja2 implementation in OCaml

 ## Contributing